3 Ways to Build a Homeschooling Community

 “Our growth as human beings happens in relationships.”

-2 Caveats When Building Community
+A Little Caveat When Building Community

-Second, our need for community varies a great deal from person to person.
+Our need for community varies a great deal from person to person.
 Some of us prefer smaller groups than larger.
 Some of us are more introverts than extroverts.

 That’s the wonderful thing about homeschooling!
 You decide what meets your needs and the needs of your family.